Fall 2025 Hoya Family Orientation Schedule

 Session TitleDescriptionZoom Link

 Living on Campus at GeorgetownJoin us to learn about on campus housing at Georgetown University.
-During this session, participants will be provided an overview of all the services provided by the team in Residential Living including important dates for the 2024-25 academic year.Recording coming soon.
+During this session, participants will be provided an overview of all the services provided by the team in Residential Living including important dates for the 2025-26 academic year.Click here for the recording.

-Introduction to Undergraduate Career ServicesMeet members of the Cawley Career Education Center and learn about the resources available to Georgetown University students.Click here to watch the recording.
+Introduction to Undergraduate Career ServicesMeet members of the Cawley Career Education Center and learn about the resources available to Georgetown University students.Recording available soon.

 Catholic Life at GeorgetownCatholic Ministry focuses its mission on encouraging members of the Catholic community to grow in relationship with God through Jesus Christ.
-Join Catholic Ministry staff to find out more about our spiritual, liturgical, educational, and social activities for students, including retreats, choirs, RCIA Confirmation, social justice programs, and much more.Click here to watch the recording.
+Join Catholic Ministry staff to find out more about our spiritual, liturgical, educational, and social activities for students, including retreats, choirs, OCIA Confirmation, social justice programs, and much more.Recording available soon.

 Dharmic Life at GeorgetownDharmic Life accompanies students with roots or interest in Buddhist, Hindu (Vaiṣṇava, Śaiva, Sākta, Smārta, Sanātana/Hinduism as well as Yoga and other non-theist Dharmas), Sikh, and Jain traditions.
-Meet the new director for Dharmic Life, Brahmacharini Shweta Chaitanya to find out more about the spiritual and social activities for students, including retreats, discussion groups, meditation & yoga sessions, weekly gatherings and much more.Click here to watch the recording.
+Meet the new director for Dharmic Life, Brahmacharini Shweta Chaitanya, to find out more about the spiritual and social activities for students, including retreats, discussion groups, meditation & yoga sessions, weekly gatherings and much more.Click here for the recording.

-Muslim Life at GeorgetownMuslim Life is focused on providing educational opportunities and spiritual support for the Muslim campus community including but not limited to Friday Jum’ah services, Qiyam al-Layl, Iftars, weekly halavah and Qur’an study, and off-campus retreats.
-Join Imam Yahya Hendi to find out more about Muslim Life at Georgetown.Recording coming soon.
+Muslim Life at GeorgetownMuslim Life is focused on providing educational opportunities and spiritual support for the Muslim campus community including but not limited to Friday Jum’ah services, Qiyam al-Layl, Iftars, weekly halaqah and Qur’an study, and off-campus retreats.
+Join Imam Yahya Hendi to find out more about Muslim Life at Georgetown.Recording available soon.

 Coffee with the ARC DirectorMeet casually with Dr. Joseph P. Fisher, Executive Director of the Academic Resource Center.
 Joe will offer an overview of the ARC’s resources and can answer general questions about how the office works with students.
-Coffee not required, but definitely welcomed.Click here to watch the recording.
+Coffee not required, but definitely welcomed.Recording available soon.

 ESCAPE First-Year Retreat ProgramESCAPE is Georgetown’s First-Year Retreat Program which has been a beloved Hoya tradition since 1990.
-Join this session to learn all about how your student has the opportunity to build community, reflect, and have tons of fun on this 27-hour retreat experience!Click here to watch the recording.
+Join this session to learn all about how your student has the opportunity to build community, reflect, and have tons of fun on this 27-hour retreat experience!Recording available soon.

 Block 3 (6:30 pm – 7 pm)